guchenghao/Notes-for-VR-Papers-and-HCI/Education/How Will VR Enter University Classrooms_Multi-stakeholdersInvestigation of VR in Higher Education.md

 * Learning in VR also has a theoretical root in **constructivism learning theory**, which **advocates constructing knowledge** based on students' real experiences because ***"VR promotes the best and probably only strategy that allows students to learn from non-symbolic first-person experience"***.

-## Learning Theories Relevant to VR-BasedEducation
+## Learning Theories Relevant to VR-Based Education

 * **Constructivism theory** provides the best basis for developing VR educational applications.
 In constructivism, VR allows learners to build their knowledge so they may "***construct their own reality, or at least interpret it based on their perceptions of experiences***", even if they learn via distance education.
 There-fore, learning with instructional VR tools fits the constructivist learning design.